 “This is insane,” she told the Post.
 “I can’t believe this is really happening in my neighborhood.”

-5. Wall Had Mental Health Issues, the Palm Beach County Sheriff Said, Adding the Deaths Could Have Been Prevented If Wall’s Strange Behavior Had Been Reported
+5. Wall Had Mental Health Issues Including Schizophrenia, Said the Family of Wall’s Ex-Wife, & the Palm Beach County Sheriff Said the Deaths Could Have Been Prevented

 Palm Beach County Sheriff Ric Bradshaw said during a press conference that the murders of the toddler and his grandmother could have been prevented.
 He said his department established a behavioral services unit which could have acted to investigate whether Wall had a gun and place him in mental health services.